Szewo/swapi-starships/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run this project you need environment that is capable of running Docker and Docker Compose commands.

 ### Prerequisites
 To run this project you need environment that is capable of running Docker and Docker Compose commands.
 ### Installation